Scylla: Translating an Applicative Subset of C to Safe Rust: Generating Safe Rust Code

-To infer mutability information for an entire Rust program, our analysis operates over top-level function definitions in \Rule{I-Sig}.
+To infer mutability information for an entire program, our analysis operates over top-level function definitions in \Rule{I-Sig}.
 This rule can be seen as the entrypoint of our analysis.
 Given a previous iteration of the analysis for $f$, we compute the initial set $R$ of variables whose type is a mutable borrow, based on the signature of $f$.
 The translation of function body $e$ returns a new function body $e'$, as well as sets $V'$ and $R'$.
 We update the definitions $\Delta$ with a new entry for $f$, based on information inferred during the translation of $e$: if a function parameter $x_i$ belongs to the set $R'$, meaning it is expected to be a mutable borrow, then we modify its type $T_i$ accordingly.

 The presentation as a system of iterated equations alleviates the need for a topological sort of the function definitions -- there may simply be no such order, given mutually-recursive definitions in C and Rust.
-The environment is initially populated with the output of our translation, meaning there are no \li{mut} qualifiers anywhere (\sref{translate}).
+The environment is initially populated with the output of our translation, meaning there are no \li{mut} qualifiers anywhere.
 We then iterate the equations over $\Delta$ until a fixed point is reached.
 There trivially exists such a fixed point: we only ever add \li{mut} qualifiers, meaning the number of iterations is bounded by the numbers of function parameters across the whole program.
 In practice, we of course do not do repeated iterations, and instead use an optimized fixed point library to eliminate un-necessary recomputations~\cite{pottier2009lazy}.

-While Figure~\ref{fig:mutability} presents the essence of our mutability inference algorithm, as mentioned earlier, our implementation supports a much larger set of features, needed to translate the real-world case studies presented in Section~\ref{sec:casestudies}.
-We reiterate that this phase does not change the Rust program; it only augments it with additional \li{mut} qualifiers, meaning it can be validated \emph{a posteriori} by the Rust compiler and we do not need to argue for its correctness.
+While Figure~\ref{fig:mutability} presents the essence of our mutability inference algorithm, as mentioned earlier, our implementation supports a much larger set of features, to translate our real-world case studies (Section~\ref{sec:casestudies}).
+Importantly, this analysis does not modify the Rust program; it only augments it with additional \li{mut} qualifiers, meaning it can be validated \emph{a posteriori} by the Rust compiler.